nicolacimmino/TRNG/README.md

 ![Schematic](documentation/schematic2.png)

 This produced eventually a scope trace that looks much more as noise.
 I don't have at the moment a frequency analysis of the source.
+The amplitude is about 50mVpp, but since this is centered around ground it only leaves about 25mV usable for the A/D convesion, since the A/D will clip negative voltages.
+With the A/D reference set to the internal 1.1v source and 10-bits resolution this leaves around 4.6 bits dynamic range, not a lot, since at least the lsb could be biased by internal noise.
+As a first iteration I will settle for this anyway and eventually add an amplifier later.

 ![Scope](documentation/noise.png)